rrag/react-stockcharts/docs/md/COMING-SOON.md

 	- Bolinger band
 1. Zoom on y
 1. Pan on y
+1. Support for pan to load more data
 1. Volume Profile (Tentative)
 	- show/hide Point of control
 	- show/hide value area